.

 What’s listed above is not a complete list.
 While it covers the software development of new applications, it doesn’t address what happens when changes are made to already operating applications like laboratory information systems.
 When “improvements” or “fixes” are made to functioning LIS systems, these improvements can go badly.
 What is missing is a major cause of undiscovered LIS software “bugs.”

-Regression Testing: This robotic testing is performed to determine whether the recently made updates and changes to the LIS software have caused new defects in the existing laboratory information system functions.
+Regression Testing: This testing is performed to determine whether the recently made updates and changes to the LIS software have caused new defects in the existing laboratory information system functions.
 Regression testing is a type of testing in the software development cycle that runs after every change to ensure that the update doesn’t introduce new unintended breaks.

 Regression testing addresses a common issue all developers face - the emergence of old (or new) “bugs” with new code.
 It can ensure that a software application works as intended after any code changes, updates, revisions, improvements, or optimizations.